What is a National Park?

 Mathikettan Shola National Park

-Mathikettan Shola National Park is located between the reserve forest such as Eravikulam National Park and Pampadam Shola National Parkin the Idukki district of Kerala.
+Mathikettan Shola National Park is located between the reserve forest Eravikulam National Park and Pampadam Shola National Park in the Idukki district of Kerala.

-Establish as the national park in the year 2003 and its total area is about 12.82 km sq.
-This park was the part of the Cardamom Hill Reserve region and It is the home to beautiful and rare animals and birds.
+This park was the part of the Cardamom Hill Reserve region and It is the home to beautiful and rare animals and many type of birds.

 The best time to visit the park is between April to September.